Israeli PM hosts trilateral meeting with Greek, Cypriot leaders | english.lokmat.com

 Israeli PM hosts trilateral meeting with Greek, Cypriot leaders

-The leaders talked about regional security, economy and development, according to a statement issued by the Israeli prime minister's office.
+The leaders talked about regional security, economy and development, Xinhua news agency reported, citing a statement issued by the Israeli Prime Minister's office.

 Bennett said common threats in the Middle East include climate change, the coronavirus pandemic, and "security in the face of terror."